LYRA-Block-Lattice/LyraBroker/Readme.md

 * GetTransactions: query transaction history for a Lyra account.
 (Note: This API only show change/balance of LYR)

 For advanced features of Lyra, such as token creation, NFT, etc. please use Lyra native web API instead.

+# Client Intergration

+Lyra Broker use standard gRPC to provide services.
+Any client/systems can talk by gRPC can use the broker.

+Lyra Broker also provides RESTful API.

 # Note for gRPC API